MicrosoftDocs/windows-itpro-docs/windows/manage/appv-manage-appv-packages-running-on-a-stand-alone-computer-with-powershell.md

-For more information about pending tasks, see [About App-V 5.0 SP2](https://technet.microsoft.com/en-us/itpro/mdop/appv-v5/about-app-v-50-sp2.md#bkmk-pkg-upgr-pendg-tasks).
+For more information about pending tasks, see [Upgrading an in-use App-V package](appv-application-publishing-and-client-interaction.md#upgrading-an-in-use-app-v-package).

 **Have a suggestion for App-V**?
 Add or vote on suggestions [here](http://appv.uservoice.com/forums/280448-microsoft-application-virtualization). **Got an App-V issue?** Use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).